Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Applications of quantum perceptrons

 where $E_0$ is the ground state energy of $\hat{H}$, and $E_{\text{sep}}$ is the lowest energy of a separable state under $\hat{H}$.
 The entanglement gap tells us about the properties of the Hamiltonian.
 For example, $G>0$ if no state in the ground state manifold is separable.
 Every Hamiltonian with a positive entanglement gap defines an entanglement witness operator

 since measuring $\langle\Psi|W|\Psi\rangle<0$ on a state $|\Psi\rangle$ suffices to show that $|\Psi\rangle$ is entangled (i.e. not separable).
 We seek Hamiltonians with large entanglement gaps since these can detect entanglement even if the states have local imperfections or are at finite temperature~\cite{dowling2004energy}.
-Consider spin Hamiltonians of the form
+Consider the generalized Heisenberg Hamiltonians, which are of the form

+The Heisenberg model $H_{\text{Heis}}$ is the case where $J_x=J_y=J_z=J$ and $h=0$.
+In the case of the $H_{\text{Heis}}$ the entanglement gap is $G \approx 0.77 N$ so that if it is used for witnessing the quality of the witness improves linearly in $N$~\cite{toth2005entanglement}.
+We now use a QP to produce an entanglement witness out of $\tilde{H}_{\text{eff}}$.
+If Eq.~(\ref{eq:expectationEnergy}) has a negative value for entangled states and a positive value for separable ones, $\tilde{H}_{\text{eff}}$ will have a nonzero entanglement gap and thus operate as a witness.
+Measuring the output of a QP then reveals the energy under this Hamiltonian.
+This measurement indicates the value of a potential witness up to a constant factor.